BobPortmann/IDLCall.jl/README.md

 - Add tests

-- Make more flexable to install on all platforms
+- Make more flexible to install on all platforms